 In June 2020, the Board adopted an amendment to the Company's deferred compensation plan, which provides for discretionary employer contributions to the accounts of eligible plan participants.
 The amount of the Company contribution under the deferred compensation plan is determined by the Company in its sole discretion and such Company contributions may vary from participant to participant.
-In fiscal 2022, the Company offered contributions of up to six percent (6%) of a participant's total compensation in fiscal 2022 less the amount of matched dollars to the participant under the Company's 401(k) plan in the year.
-In fiscal 2022, the Company contributed \$108,553 to Mr. Jaffee and \$24,574 to Ms. Kreh.
-Mr. Lamson did not participate in fiscal 2022.
+In fiscal 2024, the Company offered contributions of up to six percent (6%) of a participant's total compensation in fiscal 2024 less the amount of matched dollars to the participant under the Company's 401(k) plan in the year.
+In fiscal 2024, the Company contributed \$0 to Mr. Jaffee, \$37,260 to Ms. Kreh and \$21,186 to Mr. Lamson.